ThePat02/quill/README.md

 For a comprehensive example showcasing all available syntax features, please refer to [syntax.q](/examples/syntax.q)!

 ## Usage
+If you are on Linux, you can grab the binary from the latest workflow artifacts.
+On windows you need to build it from source, which is straightforward.

 You can run Quill in your terminal with the following command.
 Make sure you have the Quill binary in your PATH or specify the path to the binary directly.
 ```bash
 quill [options] <file>